 A business is largely defined by its vision, and its success will go hand-in-hand with the power of the vision and its place in the market.

-However, it is once you have a clearly defined vision for your company that the real work starts.
-Now you need to work hard each day on the communication of your vision to your employees and to ensure that you have a company-wide alignment of goals and strategy.
+However, once you have a clearly defined vision for your company, the real work starts.
+Now you need to work hard each day to communicate your vision to your employees and ensure that you have a company-wide team alignment of goals and strategy.

 Your Vision Becomes Lost in the Daily Noise

-• Employees find it difficult to see their stake in the company’s vision, particularly when management fails to offer meaningful rewards and recognition for desired behavior.
+- Employees find it difficult to see their stake in the company’s vision.
+This is particularly true when management fails to offer meaningful rewards and recognition for desired behaviour.